 Unbounce is another drag-and-drop editor, but it is geared specifically for building landing pages.

 Today, we will be comparing the two.
-How does WordPress compare to Unbounce, especially when it comes to creating drag-and-drop landing pages?
+Let’s see who wins between Wordpress vs Unbounce, especially when it comes to creating drag-and-drop landing pages.

 Unbounce is a drag-and-drop landing page builder.